OpenNHM/AvalancheTerrainIdentification/ati/documentation/mod3_map.md

 ### Input Files

-The algorithm requires a digital elevation model, potential release areas (binary format), avalanche travel angle (in °), and, optionally, a forest layer and layer of interaction between avalanche and forest.
-If `customPaths` is `True`, the paths to the respective files are provided.
+The algorithm requires a digital elevation model, potential release areas (binary format), avalanche travel angle (in °), and, optionally, a forest density layer and a forest-interaction layer.
+If `customPaths` is `True`, the paths to the respective files are provided directly in the configuration file.
 If `customPaths` is `False`, the Inputs must follow this folder
 structure:

 ```text